dupgit/sauvegarde/docs/infrastructure.md

   16384 bytes (by default) and transmits every pieces along side with meta data of each files to server, the server that saves everything.

-* "server" is the main sauvegarde server.
+* "server" is the main cdpfgl server.
 Each client communicates with it and it keeps every chunks of every files with their attributes.

 * "restore" is a tool that will provide the ability to restore some files or paths to some locations.
-It communicates directly with "cdpfglserver" main's sauvegarde server.
+It communicates directly with "cdpfglserver" main's cdpfgl server.

 ## Messages contents